Addiction & Inner Pain

 Rohr, R. (2011).
 Breathing under the water: Spirituality and the twelve steps.
 St. Anthony Messenger Press.

 Felipe Oliveira provides addiction counselling for men facing such issues.
-Click here to know more about his work.
-Or, please, continue reading this short article about the invisible benefits of an addiction.
+Click here to know more about his work .
+Or, please, continue reading about the invisible benefits of an addiction.